-The rise in this ratio is partially due to the fact that capital expenditure prior to the formation of the FRA is not charged to the Fire Authority; (In other words, the Fire Authority inherited all its assets without any cost.
-Thus, as investment is made in vehicles, for example the increased costs are in the Fire Authority accounts but the savings are elsewhere); and partly due to inflation between original purchase and replacement purchase e.g. over 15 years for a fire appliance.
+The rise in this ratio is partially due to the fact that capital expenditure prior to the formation of the FRA is not charged to the Fire Authority.
+In other words, the Fire Authority inherited all its assets without any cost.
+Thus, as investment is made in vehicles, for example the increased costs are in the Fire Authority accounts but the savings are elsewhere.